While you can always buy golf balls at the destination you are flying to, you might be wondering if you can bring your own golf balls on a plane?

 There is technically no limit to how many golf balls you can take, as long as you meet the airline’s weight restrictions for your carry on and checked luggage.

-Can You Bring Golf Clubs on a Plane?
+You Can Also Bring Golf Clubs on a Plane

 The TSA state that you can bring your golf clubs on a plane, but only in your checked bags – not your carry on bags.